-Sub-grantees shall give priority to clients based on the list of priorities established in the Arizona State Plan which includes the following:
+Sub-grantees shall give priority to clients based on the list of priorities established in the Arizona State Plan, which includes the following:

-- 1. Elderly persons aged at or above the age of sixty (60) years. - 2.
-Persons with Disabilities - 3.
-Families with children at or below the age of five (5) years. - 4.
-Households with a high energy burden as defined below
+- 1. Elderly persons aged at or above the age of sixty (60) years.
+(DOE) - 2.
+Persons with Disabilities (DOE) - 3.
+Families with children at or below the age of five (5) years.
+(DOE) - 4.
+Households with a high energy burden as defined below (DOE) - 5.
+Households (not including rental properties per the Landlord Tenant Act) with inoperable heating or cooling where the indoor temperature exceeds 85 degrees F in the Summer or drops below 55 degrees F in the winter, per AZ TB 23.2.
+(NOT included on the DOE list of priorities, however, per Arizona's Executive Order 2023-16, this is a top priority to ensure the mitigation of heat related illnesses and deaths.)

 The criteria used for determining applicant priority must be in writing and on file with the Sub-grantee in their WPGs.
 An actual wait list to determine who is next to receive weatherization services must be developed with consideration given to the priority populations listed above.
-The categories listed are the only allowable priorities for the DOE WAP.
+The categories listed and noted as such, are the only allowable priorities for the DOE WAP.
 ADOH is currently in the process of adding and tracking High Energy Burden households to the Priority List.
 ADOH will work with Sub-grantees in the development of new methods of prioritization per the list above.
 With the implementation of the new OptiMiser Audit and Modeling tool and new AZ WAP Nexus Database, it is expected that prioritization of households will be automated and reports will be available ad hoc.
 Tools that are available to determine High Energy Burden neighborhoods are detailed in the Equity and the Justice40 Initiative Section in the Annual Plan above.

 Consideration of "high residential energy users" (means a low-income household whose residential energy expenditures exceed the median level of residential expenditures for all low-income households in the State) and "households with a high energy burden" (as defined in 10 CFR 440.3, means a low-income household whose residential energy burden (residential expenditures divided by the annual income of that household) exceeds the median level of energy burden for all low-income households in the State.
-In Arizona, this is considered to be 6% and a severe energy burden is above 10% per ACEEE) may be in combination with other priority categories of elderly, persons with disabilities, or families with children.
-The consideration of "high residential energy users" and "households with a high-energy burden" enables

-Grantees and Sub-grantees to better partner with utilities and other programs to leverage additional resources into their programs.
+In Arizona this is considered to be 6% and a severe energy burden is above 10% per ACEEE and shall be in combination with other priority categories of elderly, persons with disabilities, or families with children as defined.
+The consideration of "high residential energy users" and "households with a high-energy burden" enables Grantees and Sub-grantees to better partner with utilities and other programs to leverage additional resources into their programs.
 Sub-grantees are encouraged to consider opportunities to pursue a comprehensive approach to advancing equity for all, including people of color and others who have been historically underserved, marginalized, and adversely affected by persistent poverty and inequality.
 Collection and reporting of such demographic information is not required currently.
 If such documentation becomes a requirement, a formal notice will be provided to all Sub-grantees via Technical Bulletin from ADOH.

 From time to time, DOE undertakes initiatives to improve WAP operations and effectiveness.
-This section informs Grantees of these priorities.
+This section informs Grantees and Sub-grantees of these priorities.
 They are not considered Program Policy until provided in a related WPN.